PeterMakus/SeisMIC/_sources/modules/get_started.rst.txt

 Python Dependencies
 ###################

+**SeisMIC** has been tested on Python 3.10 and 3.11 and we recommend using either of these version.
-**SeisMIC** has been tested on Python3.8, but should in principle also be compatible with Python3.7 and later.
+However, it should also be compatible with Python3.7 and later.
 If you follow the instructions below, it should not be necessary to install dependencies manually.
 **SeisMIC** depends on the following modules: